Portable Appliance Testing (PAT)

 How much does a PAT inspection cost?

-The cost is £2.30 per item which is chargeable whether the item passes or fails and whether testing is aborted after failing a visual inspection.
-Commercial customers please note that I will be unable to provide a VAT breakdown on the final invoice.
+The cost shown on my Pricing page is charged per item and is levied whether the item passes or fails and if testing is aborted after failing a visual inspection.
+Commercial customers please note that I will be able to provide a VAT breakdown on the final invoice.

 Payment will be due immediately (domestic) or within 30 days (commercial) and cannot be deferred to a third party, for example if you have asked me to test items in rented furnished accommodation/offices, you will need to reclaim costs from the landlord as I will be unable to send an invoice to persons or organisations who didn't book the work.